 ISnotSPAM is used to check the SPAM content in your email body.
 Just send an email to the identical email address provided by ISnotSPAM, and you can see the spam score and all the details about improving your content.
 It lists down all the checklist that usually gets hit into the spam filter, from the email content side.
 This is an essential email deliverability tool.

 Getting your emails delivered to the right folder of the right person at the right time is nothing less than an achievement.
-To achieve the best result, it is necessary to use the above pointers every time before sending any mass emails.
-This will build your sender reputation, increase your domain reputation, and maximum email deliverability.
+To get the best results, make sure to follow all the best practices we listed above before you start sending your campaigns.
+This will build your sender reputation, increase your domain reputation, and maximize email deliverability.